kdave/btrfs-progs/Documentation/ch-hardware-considerations.rst

 processing there are measures to verity the data e.g. by ECC codes.

-The observations of failing SSDs show that the whole electronic fails at once or affects a lot of data (eg. stored on one chip).
+The observations of failing SSDs show that the whole electronic fails at once or affects a lot of data (e.g. stored on one chip).
 Recovering such data may need specialized equipment and reading data repeatedly does not help as it's possible with HDDs.